DeWine calls for group to examine problems at youth prisons after newspaper investigation

 Laura Bischoff is a reporter for the USA TODAY Network Ohio Bureau, which serves the Columbus Dispatch, Cincinnati Enquirer, Akron Beacon Journal and 18 other affiliated news organizations across Ohio.

-This article originally appeared on The Columbus Dispatch: Mike DeWine calls for group to examine youth prisons
+This article originally appeared on Cincinnati Enquirer: Mike DeWine calls for group to examine youth prisons